AxisCommunications/acap-computer-vision-sdk-examples/web-server/README.md

 └── README.md - Instructions on how to build and run the application
 ```

-## Prerequisites
+## Requirements
-The following items are required to run this example:
+To ensure compatibility with the examples, the following requirements shall be met:
-* Camera: Q1615-MkIII
+* Camera: ARTPEC-{7-8} DLPU devices (e.g., Q1615 MkIII)
+* docker-compose version 1.29 or higher
-* ACAP4 Docker version 19.03.5 or higher
+* Docker version 20.10.8 or higher
-* Camera Firmware: 10.2
+* Firmware: 10.9
 * docker-acap installed on the camera
 * docker-acap set to use TLS and external memory card